 Another minor editorial issue in the description of Committed state in in section ‘12.4.8.2.2 Protocol instance states’ seems to be the conjunction ‘and’ ‘In the Committed state, the finite state machine has sent an SAE Commit message and is awaiting an SAE Commit message and an SAE Confirm message from the peer’.

 The state machine can receive either of the messages – so, an ‘or’ might be more appropriate.
-However, receiving an SAE Confirm message in the Committed state is rather an exception than a norm.
-We suggest removing the ‘and/or’ condition referring to the Confirm message in Committed state.
+What it receives can be different than what it is expecting.
+Perhaps it is expecting both of the messages in order to finish SAE.
+However, receiving a SAE Confirm message in the Committed state is rather an exception than a norm.
+We suggest clarifying the ‘and’ condition referring to the Confirm message in Committed state.
 Later text in ‘12’4.8.6.4 Protocol instance behavior – Committed state’ already specifies how the state machine needs to handle the message.

-Instruct the editor to modify the action from the ‘Con, !big(Sync)…’ transition in the state machine (Figure 12-4) out of the Committed state:
+Instruct the editor to modify the action from the ‘Con, !big(Sync)…’ transition in the state machine (Figure 12-4, p2370.1) out of the Committed state:

-(Con,!big(Sync)/(inc(Sync), 1(0), set(t0))
+(Con,!big(Sync)/( 1(0), set(t0))

-Instruct the editor to modify section ‘12.4.8.6.5 Protocol instance behavior – Committed state’ as follows
+Instruct the editor to modify section ‘12.4.8.6.4 Protocol instance behavior – Committed state’ as follows